-Alcohol Education Programming
+Alcohol & Drug Prevention Education Programming

-Programs hosted by the Dyson Wellness Center and Student Involvement are offered on a regular basis to provide students with opportunities for entertainment without alcohol or drugs.
+Programs hosted by the Dyson Wellness Center and other departments on campus are offered on a regular basis to provide students with many opportunities for entertainment without alcohol or drugs.
 At events hosted by the Dyson Wellness Center, alcohol education is regularly provided.
 This education may include resources available to students struggling with alcohol dependency, strategies for handling stress or being social without alcohol, and the effects of drinking alcohol.
-In addition to general programming, alcohol education specific education is provided and assessed regularly.
-Statistics regarding student attendance and demographics for Dyson Wellness Center Events for the 2018-2019 academic year and the Fall 2020 semester can be found at the end of this section.
+In addition to general programming, alcohol education specific education is provided.
+Learning assessments were not conducted during this time frame as prior assessments of programs no longer applied due to changed programs/events.
+The Dyson Wellness Center is working on creating assessments to better understand programming impact moving forward.